AndyBrunner/Domino-JAddin/docs/README.md

 - Q: During startup, I see the error message `RunJava: Can't find class JAddIn or lotus/notes/addins/jaddin/JAddIn in the classpath.
 Class names are case-sensitive.`
 - A: Make sure that the class names in the "Load RunJava" are entered with exact upper and lower case.

-- Q: During startup, I see the error message `JAddin: Error: Unable to load the Java class <AddinName>.`
+- Q: During startup, I see the error message `JAddin: Error: Unable to load the Java class AddinName.`
-- A: The JAddin framework tried to load the Java class <AddinName> but the specified name could not be found.
-Make sure that the class file <AddinName>.class is found in the Domino program directory (Windows) or in the Domino data directory (Linux).
+- A: The JAddin framework tried to load the Java class AddinName but the specified name could not be found.
+Make sure that the class file AddinName.class is found in the Domino program directory (Windows) or in the Domino data directory (Linux).

-- Q: During startup, I see the error message `RunJava: Can't find stopAddin method for class <AddinName>.`
+- Q: During startup, I see the error message `RunJava: Can't find stopAddin method for class AddinName.`
-- A: Make sure you start your add-in thru JAddin with the command `Tell RunJava JAddin <AddinName>` and not directly thru RunJava.
+- A: Make sure you start your add-in thru JAddin with the command `Tell RunJava JAddin AddinName` and not directly thru RunJava.

 - Q: I see out-of-memory errors in Java while executing my add-in.
 - A: All Java add-ins execute in a single JVM under the control of RunJava.
 The Domino Notes.Ini parameter `JavaMaxHeapSize=xxxxMB` may be used to increase the heap space.